Shyam-Has-Your-Anomaly-Mitigated/Emul/log/canfp.md

 <br>I want to be put inside of the function, so that I can ob1 (oh become one) with it...
 <br>`visualise :: f -> gif`

+shyam.id.au [9:40 PM]
+<br>I also want to be able to observe, by a process of total immersion, the interconnectedness of all "-thing"s & their possibilities (like traversing the tree of functional life-forms); including the type system, evaluation strategy, ETC.

 ...

 ---